Ricky Morton: Jim Crockett Promotions (1985–1988)

 Fearing that his self-proclaimed sex appeal with women was being threatened by Morton, NWA Champion Ric Flair began a feud with Morton in 1986.
 In the spring of that year, Morton was having an interview at ringside when Flair came onto the set and insulted Morton's fans (who consisted mostly of tween girls) by calling them "teenyboppers in their training bras."
 He gave Morton a training bra as a "gift from one of Flair's girlfriends" and told Morton that he couldn't handle real, grown-up women.
 In response, Morton stomped on Flair's sunglasses.
 This led to a fight and then a series of matches, the most notable being their Steel Cage match at the 1986 Great American Bash.

-To help build Morton as a serious title contender, it was pointed out that he once went to a one-hour draw with then-AWA Champion Nick Bockwinkel.
+To help build Morton as a serious title contender, it was said that he once went to a one-hour draw with then-AWA Champion Nick Bockwinkel.
 Morton never won the title but he proved that he was of the same caliber as Flair was in the ring.
-At one point in the feud with Flair, after a six-man tag team elimination match in which Morton pinned Flair to become the winner, Flair and the other three Four Horsemen invaded the Rock 'n' Roll Express' dressing room and attacked Morton, rubbing his face on the concrete floor, causing a grotesque-looking facial injury.
-They also broke his nose in another attack.
 Horsemen member Arn Anderson would also make fun of Morton, calling him "Punky Morton," which was a play on the popular 1980s sitcom Punky Brewster.
 The term used to belittle Morton backfired when fans began to use it as a term of endearment.

-Morton and Gibson won the title back from the Midnight Express and feuded with Ole and Arn Anderson for the rest of the year.
-They culminated this feud with a win over the Andersons in a cage match at Starrcade on November 28.
+Morton and Gibson later won the title back from the Midnight Express and feuded with Ole Anderson and Arn Anderson for the rest of the year.
+They culminated this feud with a win over the Andersons in a cage match at Starrcade '86: The Skywalkers on November 28.
 This victory started the Horsemen's dissatisfaction with Ole, who was kicked out of the stable just months later.
 Morton and Gibson then lost the title to Rick Rude and Manny Fernandez on December 6, 1986, whom they feuded with from December 1986 to June 1987.
 When Rude left for the World Wrestling Federation, the title was given back to the Rock & Roll Express, with the explanation that they won the title accompanied by footage of a prior non-title match won by the Rock & Roll Express where they pinned the champions.